mosdef-hub/mbuild/docs/getting_started/quick_start/quick_start.rst

 The **mBuild** software allows for easy generation of the simulation box or boxes utilizing only a few lines of python code.

-.. only:: html

 The following tutorials are available either as html or interactive jupyter notebooks.

 .. toctree::